Class Descriptions

 Using improvisation and scene study, actors learn the basics of character, story, voice and movement skills.
 Students are taught the foundations of acting, are exposed to general stage vocabulary, and given various acting tools.
 Class includes a final showcase so that the students can present their work.

-Scene Study (Ages 13+)
+Acting 3 (Ages 13+)

 Acting for more advanced students.
 Text analysis and detailed character development are included.